rafaelks/iOS-SDK/readme.md

 1. Untar and add the SDK to your Xcode Project.

-1. Drag the Sharethrough-SDK.framework into the Frameworks section of your Project Navigator.
+1. Drag the SharethroughSDK.framework into the Frameworks section of your Project Navigator.
 ![Navigator Screenshot][nav-screenshot]

 1. Choose 'Create groups for any added folders' and select 'Copy items into destination group's folder (if needed)' to copy the SDK into your app.